7db9a/rust-eos-dev-env-starter/README.md

 `./dev.sh wallet-create`

 Add the password to the `docker/eos.env`.
-The pub and priv key in the file is for development.
+The pub and priv keys in the file are for development.

 Restart the services: